 Avoid Asthma Triggers

-Many things in the environment can set off an asthma attack.
-By keeping them under control, you can lower your chances of having an attack.
+Many things in the world around you can set off an asthma attack.
+By keeping them under control, you can lower your chances of problems.
 Common triggers include:

 - Pet dander.
 If you can’t live without a pet, at least keep them out of your bedroom.

-- Dust mites.
-Wash your bedding in hot water, vacuum furniture, and get rid of carpets if you can.
+- Dust mites .
+Wash your bedding in hot water, vacuum your furniture, and get rid of carpets if you can.
 Get someone else to vacuum if you can.
 Use a dust mask if you do it.

 - Tobacco smoke.
 If you smoke, get help to quit.
 Don’t let others smoke in your home or car.